 This laptop would preferably have at least a dual core processor and 4 GB of memory.
 The operating system should be 64-bit, but it can also be Microsoft Windows, Linux, or Mac OS.
 What you need to know is that you may have a recommended platform for each training course, so Microsoft Windows is recommended for the .net module, Microsoft Windows for C ++ and Dev Boards.

 Compared to traditional schools, this training requires a lot of work in a very short time.
-The total length of the training is 18 weeks + 3x1 week breaks, every weekday from 9 am to 6 pm, followed by home preparation and practice.
+The total length of the training is 18 weeks + 2 week breaks, every weekday from 9 am to 6 pm, followed by home preparation and practice.
 You have to count on 50 to 60 hours of work per week.
 If you are doing well with the curriculum, you can take the final exam 4 weeks earlier so you can finish the course in 14 weeks total.

-On the one hand, this is the shortest amount of training time with which you can achieve the level of expertise required to enter the IT labor market On the other hand, the course is also based on the current needs of our partner companies, and in this industry, this is the approximate amount of time needed to predict what kind of knowledge a junior programmer needs.
+On one hand, this is the shortest amount of training time with which you can achieve the level of expertise required to enter the IT labor market.
+On the other hand, the course is also based on the current needs of our partner companies, and in the industry, this is the approximate amount of time needed to predict what kind of knowledge a junior programmer needs.
 It is also worth mentioning that we try to limit the period of time you will have to go without work to a minimum.

-The biggest difference is in the methodology: with our mentor support, you learn the curriculum through assigned tasks, and the theory needed for it is mostly learned at home through educational videos.
+The biggest difference is in the methodology: with our mentor support, you learn the curriculum through assigned tasks, and the theory needed for it is mostly learnt at home through educational videos.
 During our course, you will spend the same amount of time practising as you would at a university.

 About 30 years.
 (In Hungary)

 Very rarely, but it has happened in the past.
-This is typically due to a sudden work opportunity,but there were also those who decided to quit for personal / family reasons as the course could not fit into their life at the time.
+This is typically due to a sudden work opportunity, but there were also those who decided to quit for personal / family reasons as the course could not fit into their life at the time.

-Our have changed their career path to software development from a variety of backgrounds: lawyers, athletes, musicians, and engineers have all learned with us.
+Our students have changed their career path to software development from a variety of backgrounds: lawyers, athletes, musicians and engineers have all learned with us.
 It is also not uncommon for us to receive students who wish to combine their existing qualification with software development.
 You can read the stories of several of our students on our blog! :)